Azure/azure-iot-sdk-c/doc/threading_notes.md

 ### The lower layer

-There are two distinct but closely related sets of APIs for the IoTHub client.
+There are two distinct but closely related sets of APIs for the IoT Hub client.
 Applications that want to run on a single thread should use the \_LL\_ (aka lower level) API.
 Sometimes the hardware/OS can only support one thread at a time or else spinning additional threads is expensive.
 Applications on more capable hardware may also use the \_LL\_ layer for greater control over scheduling.

-Calls to the IoThub API's ending in Async do not cause the operation to execute immediately.
+Calls to the IoT Hub API's ending in Async do not cause the operation to execute immediately.
 Instead, the work - both for sending data across the network and receiving data - is queued.
 The application must manually schedule the work by calling `IoTHubDeviceClient_LL_DoWork` (when using a device client).

 This is typically done in some sort of simple loop, e.g.